hapax/hapax.github.io/assets/buffon.md

 $$

-There are various impracticalities with these scheme, but we won't let that spoil the amusing application of Buffon's noodle to the microscopics of polymers.
+There are various impracticalities with these scheme, but we won't let that spoil our amusing application of Buffon's noodle to the microphysics of polymers.

 #### Wheels and woodles